 Sa Calobra Road, (officially designed MA-2141), with a length of 13 km only, and located in Majorca Island, Spain, is one of the most scenic drives in the world.
 Imagine dropping a long piece of wet spaghetti on the floor.
 The pattern it makes looks something like what the road looks.
 Snaking through the rocky landscape of the island, the eight-mile stretch of tarmac is also steep.
 Built in such a way as to avoid using tunnels, a fair proportion of the road has a gradient of more than 7%.
 If you really want a challenge, try tackling it by bike.

 GC-600 is the name of the sharply winding and precipitous ascent in a a steep and narrow zig-zag road winding uphill to Pico de las Nieves, the highest peak of the island of Gran Canaria, Canary Islands, Spain.
 Its height is 1,949 metres (6,394 ft) above the sea level.
-This curvy mountainous road which rarely permits speeds over 30km/h has a dead end.
-On the top there's a military base.
+The climb is very steep, with sections up to 23%.